 So…. how do you know which one is yours?

-Dry scalp is caused when it is unable to hold moisture and causes flaking, irritation and itchiness and it happens in most parts of the body.
+- Dry scalp is caused when it is unable to hold moisture and causes flaking, irritation and itchiness and it happens in most parts of the body.
 This condition mostly occurs in winter, and a hot water shampoo aggravates this condition.

-When dandruff is fungal, treatment must be taken as waiting for it to lessen won’t help you.
+- When it is fungal, dandruff treatment must be taken, as waiting for it to lessen won’t help you.
 Fungal malassezia feeds on excess scalp oil and forms oleic acid to collect dead cells and cause white flakes.
 Dry skinflakes are smaller and whiter and just like dandruff, may cause itching and irritation.
 There are several reasons for fungal infections including an unhealthy diet, stress, strong chemicals in hair care products, sharing hairbrushes with infected people, cuts on scalp etc.

-So how do you distinguish between the two?
+So how do you distinguish between dry flakes and a fungal infection?
 Look out for the following dandruff signs.

 - Too much itchiness when the above two are present